Skip to Main Content

 Format and Access

-Practical case for visiting from the city is direct.
+The case for visiting from the city is direct.
 Majadahonda sits on the Cercanías C-7 line from Chamartín, and the restaurant's address on Calle de San Andrés is walkable from the town centre.
 For those driving from Madrid, the A-6 makes it a sub-30-minute run outside peak hours.
 As a lunch destination after a morning in the capital, or as an evening option for those already in the northwest suburbs, El Viejo Fogón represents a calibre of cooking that would require more effort and significantly more expense to match inside the M-30.

 Where It Sits in Majadahonda's Dining Picture

 Majadahonda is not a dining destination in the way that Las Rozas or Pozuelo have occasionally drawn attention.
 Its restaurant scene is built for residents, and the range runs from casual tapas bars to family-format Spanish grills.
-El Viejo Fogón occupies the leading of that local range, a fact that its 4.6 rating across 1,341 Google reviews confirms: that volume of responses at that score, in a town this size, indicates sustained rather than occasional quality.
+El Viejo Fogón occupies the best of that local range, a fact that its 4.6 rating across 1,341 Google reviews confirms: that volume of responses at that score, in a town this size, indicates sustained rather than occasional quality.
 Tourists don't drive those numbers; regulars do.

 Planning Your Visit

 El Viejo Fogón sits at Calle de San Andrés, 14, in central Majadahonda.
-The kitchen holds a 2024 Michelin Plate, and with a Google rating of 4.6 from over 1,300 reviews, demand is consistent.
+The kitchen holds a 2024 Michelin Plate, and with a Google rating of 4.6 from 1,383 reviews, demand is consistent.
 Given its intimate room size, booking ahead is the sensible approach, particularly for weekend lunches when local custom fills the space earliest.
 Pricing runs at the €€ tier, which in the Madrid region currently means a tasting menu that stays well below what Michelin-recognised kitchens in the capital typically charge for comparable ambition.

 In Context: Similar Options